 How to use demographic data for your marketing strategy?
 Targeting your customers based on psychology, behavior, identity explained.

-99% of e-tailers aren’t tapping into the full power of demographic data
+How to tap into the full power of demographic data?

 Demographics as identity